Geek-MD/raspi-usb-boot/README.md

 # usb-boot
 Running Raspbian from USB Devices : Made Easy

-Created by RonR, extraxted from https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=196778
+Created by RonR, extracted from https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=196778

 NOTE: usb-boot as been updated to allow the use of direct USB booting on the Raspberry Pi 4 (in addition to hybrid SD/USB booting on all Raspberry Pi models). usb-boot also allows Raspberry Pi 4 users to migrate their SD card based systems to a USB device.